 We have lived onsite, off & on, for 15 months and it can be emotionally very draining to live surrounded by the constant dirt and chaos.
 The worst period for us was during the first electrical rewire as we had no electricity and thus hot water.
 I went to bed with bits of dirt and plaster in my hair, my hands were rough and dirty and every time I touched my duvet it was covered in dust.

-We then needed a second rewire (because the first was not good enough!), we have pulled up all of the upstairs floors to replace them and then we had downstairs plastered.
+We then needed a second re-wire (because the first was not good enough!), we have pulled up all of the upstairs floors to replace them and then we had downstairs plastered.
 Living through the dirt and cold has been a huge, emotional challenge.

 3. Shop Around For Materials

 There are a huge amount of builders merchants & shops around; the problem is many are very small and don’t have signs outside their shops.
-For this reason you might need to go looking for shops.
+For this reason, you might need to go looking for shops.
 We like to support our local, small DIY shop for all the little things like screws, nails, heat guns, metal cutters etc but for the big things we definitely shop around.

 If you want quality items you’ll need to look further afield and maybe even consider importing items.
 We did this for our bath but our radiators we got from Romstal in Sofia.

 Patience is a virtue that I don’t possess.
 Many shops we’ve been to don’t contain the actual stock advertised (this includes Ikea!) so you have to order it and wait for delivery.
-There is little customer service here so if your order is late (which it will defintely be) you’ll need to do the contacting and chase them for another date.
-We’ve discovered that many places don’t respond to email so you’ll need to find a Bulgarian speaker to ring for you.
+There is little customer service here so if your order is late (which it will definitely be) you’ll need to do the contacting and chase them for another date.
+We’ve discovered that many places don’t respond to an email so you’ll need to find a Bulgarian speaker to ring for you.

 If you can, I’d recommend bringing British materials and tools with you, especially paint.
-Radar is the eastern european cheap producer of tools but they’re terrible quality and break very easily.
+Radar is the eastern European cheap producer of tools but they’re terrible quality and break very easily.
 When something breaks and it’s in warranty, you’re required to take the product back to the shop you bought it in and send it off for analysis.
 Within a month it’s returned to the shop either fixed or replaced.
-Obviously this means that for an entire month you’ll be without that tool which can be very time consuming.
+Obviously this means that for an entire month you’ll be without that tool which can be very time-consuming.